Lemoncode/master-frontend-lemoncode/06-rest-api/03-graphql/02-crud/01-graphql-backend/README.md

 </html>
 ```

+The fetcher is set to point to the /graphql endpoint, which is where GraphiQL will send requests to
+interact with the GraphQL server.
+To work correctly, the backend must expose a GraphQL API at /graphql,
+matching this path.

 # Config

 - graphql-http comes with types definitions and we don't need an extra package for TypeScript.
 We have to define a new `graphql-http` instance to create a new `GraphQL Server` and let's create a dummy endpoint to test it: